arkbot/injekt/README.md

 });
 ```

-This is where a proper injection mechanism comes in handy.
 You could use a constructor or an initialization method in order to inject your engine and propeller objects, as shown above, but this is less than ideal.
-Constructors are meant to be used for setting member variables, and not significantly changing class behavior at run-time, which a dependency can certainly do.
+Constructors are meant to be used for setting member variables, and not significantly changing class behavior at run-time, which a structural dependency can certainly do.
 We want our objects to be open for extension, but closed for modification, so we must decouple our dependencies without violating any design principles.

 Let's draw up some quick companions for our overly-simplified `MyPlane` object.